Characters: Pokémon: Generation IV Families

 - Secret Art: The only Pokémon with the ability Heatproof.
 Unfortunately, it's often overshadowed by the Levitate ability, since Ground attacks are more common and Levitate provides an all-out immunity rather than merely canceling out a weakness.

 - Shout-Out: Based on an old Japanese legend of a cursed bronze mirror and bell.

-- Stone Wall: One of the best examples.
-Plus, whichever ability they possess will reduce the damage taken (Heatproof) or be completely immune (Levitate) to one of their weaknesses.
+- One of the best examples.
+Plus, whichever ability they possess will either reduce damage (Heatproof) or make them completely immune (Levitate) to one of their weaknesses.

-- In the Pokémon Mystery Dungeon spinoffs in which these two appear, all Pokémon can use two abilities at once, including this line, giving it NO weaknesses!
+- In the Pokémon Mystery Dungeon spinoffs in which these two appear, all Pokémon can use two abilities at once, including this line, giving them NO weaknesses in those games!